Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/README.md

 ## Trained model

 If you do not want to train the model from scrach, you can download the following file (my saved weights) and load it.
-Your code should include something like the following:
+Your code should include a few lines to load the weights like the following:

 ```py
 model = create_model()